When You Have Concerns About Child Welfare Services

 - If talking directly to the worker does not resolve the conflict, please contact the worker's supervisor and request a meeting with the worker and supervisor to discuss the concerns and find a resolution.

-- If this meeting does not resolve your concerns, please call the Human Services Executive Assistant, Eileen Brittingham, at 970-498-6311.
-Ms. Brittingham will attempt to help you resolve the conflict.
+- If this meeting does not resolve your concerns, please call the Human Services Business Operations Coordinator, Ann Marie Grobarek, at (970) 498-6311.
+Ms. Grobarek will attempt to help you resolve the conflict.

 How to Raise Your Complaint/Concern